heygsiri/dotfiles/README.md

 I have tried Arch before but the effort required to maintain my setup became too taxing.
 This does not mean I hate Arch however, as I still revisit it when I have free time.
 Just not worth the trouble for a daily driver.

+## Required packages
+With chezmoi, scripts can be easily integrated to install all of this effortlessly.
+But as of now, I have other commitments and as such I will be listing the dependencies of these dotfiles:

+* DE - `gnome` (preinstalled on Fedora)
+* Editor - `neovim`

 ## Roadmap
 I will be focusing more on extending my command line skills, and as such I will be focusing more on CLI.
 Eventually the desktop will be just a bootloader for my CLI activities.
 ### 🏃‍♂️ Immediate goals